datafordevelopment/sound-charts-react-spa/README.md

 ## Vagrant

 Vagrant VMs are almost perfect apart from the default Shared Folder mechanism.
-In VirtualBox, the vboxsf shared folder FS has a number of shortcomings:
+In VirtualBox, the vboxfs shared folder has a number of shortcomings:

-### Lacks symblic link support
+### Lacks symbolic link support

 This can be hacked using: